 The law governing self defense has never been as simple as excusing any violent act just because another person struck the first blow.
 Traditionally, self defense laws have required someone being attacked or defending another to act reasonably and

 The requirement that one use only the force reasonably necessary to stop an aggressor means that a person defending himself cannot use more force than the aggressor.
 For example, if an aggressor raises a fist or strikes a person with his hand, that person cannot shoot the aggressor.
 If a person uses deadly force to fend off an attack, he must have been in fear for his own life and that fear must have been reasonable.
 In other words, there must have been a reasonable basis for him to fear for his life, such as dealing with an aggressor who was pointing a gun, wielding another deadly weapon, or acting in a way that could cause death or serious bodily harm.

 Members of law enforcement do not have the same duty to retreat as civilians.
 Because they are professionally trained to deal with violent aggressors and volatile situations, they may do what is reasonably necessary to defuse a situation.
 However, law enforcement personnel are required to follow certain protocol and any use of force by a member of law enforcement is subject to review by superiors and by a local public review board or other office.

-Even within the traditional rule, an exception known as the Castle doctrine developed, which allowed non-law enforcement people more freedom to use violence against an aggressor or intruder within their home.
-This doctrine, based on the age-old notion of “a man’s home is his castle,” permits a person to use violence against someone who has entered his home without permission.
-The defense does not involve any consideration of whether retreat was safely possible, and, in some states, does not require a showing that the intruder was using or threatening similar deadly force.
+Even within the traditional rule, an exception known as the castle doctrine developed, which allowed non-law enforcement people who are in their homes more freedom to use violence against aggressors or intruders.
+This doctrine, based on the age-old notion that "a man's home is his castle," permits a person to use even deadly force against someone who has entered his home without permission and who poses an imminent threat of serious injury.
+The defense does not involve any consideration of whether retreat was safely possible.
+In some states, the resident can use violence even if the intruder wasn't using or threatening serious force.